-- 3.12.01 Riders must complete the entire distance of the race or as directed by the race officials. - 3.12.02 Riders must finish with their bicycle at hand. - 3.12.03 The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface. - 3.12.04 The responsibility for following the official course lies with the rider.
-A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents. - 3.12.05 If a rider exits the intended course for any reason, he must return to the course at the same point from which he/she exited.
-The PCP will however, decide if any advantage was gained if the return to the course is different from the exit.
+- 3.12.1 Riders must complete the entire distance of the race or as directed by the race officials. - 3.12.2 Riders must finish with their bicycle at hand. - 3.12.3 The riders finish is defined by the moment the leading edge of the front wheel crosses an imaginary plane rising vertically from the finish line drawn on the course surface. - 3.12.4 The responsibility for following the official course lies with the rider.
+A rider is not permitted to take any shortcuts or to omit a circuit or take other advantage of a similar nature against opponents. - 3.12.5 If a rider exits the intended course for any reason, they must return to the course at the same point from which he/she exited.
+The PCP will however, decide if any advantage was gained if the return to the course is different from the exit. - 3.12.6 Riders must always act in a sporting manner and shall not wilfully obstruct any fellow competitor.

-- 3.12.06 Riders must always act in a sporting manner and shall not wilfully obstruct any fellow competitor.
-Any walking or running of the course is carried out in deference to any riders still riding their bicycles. - 3.12.07 A rider may only change his/her bike between races. - 3.12.08 Riders must respect the countryside and ride only on the official course.
-The rider must avoid polluting the area and must not leave any waste or litter. - 3.12.09 No glass containers of any kind are permitted on or near the race course.
+Any walking or running of the course is carried out in deference (must give way to a rider on a bike) to any riders still riding their bicycles. - 3.12.7 A rider may only change his/her bike between races. - 3.12.8 Riders must respect the countryside and ride only on the official course.
+The rider must avoid polluting the area and must not leave any waste or litter. - 3.12.9 No glass containers of any kind are permitted on or near the race course.